mshokrnezhad/iLunarLander/README.md

 ## [TD-ActorCritic](TD-ActorCritic)

-In policy gradient methods, two main components are crucial: the policy distribution and the expected return.
+In policy gradient methods, two main components are crucial: the policy distribution and the expected return (replaced by $G_t$ in REINFORCE).
 Learning the value function alongside the policy is beneficial, as it is expected to enhance the policy update process.
 This is the fundamental idea behind the Actor-Critic method.
 Actor-Critic methods involve two neural networks, which may optionally share parameters:

 - **Actor**: This component is responsible for selecting actions.
 It learns the policy $\pi_{\theta}(a|s)$ to maximize the expected return (which includes the reward and the weighted average expected value of future steps).
 This is done by adjusting $\theta$ in the direction that increases the likelihood of actions that result in higher returns.